alexus85/magicbox.js/README.md

-# magicbox
+## About MagicBox
-MagicBox is jQuery-ui plugin that helps you create UI for your web-games.
+MagicBox is a jQuery-UI plugin that helps you create UI for your web-games.

 ### Features
 * Items